bigcommerce/dev-docs/docs/api-docs/partner/becoming-a-partner.md

 <!-- theme: warning -->

 ### Trials Erased After 15 days
 > Although a sandbox store is not required for app development, it is best practice.
-If you opt to develop on a trial store, keep in mind that the store and data will be erased after 15 days and a new trial will have to be created.
+If you opt to develop on a trial store, keep in mind that the store and data will be erased after 15 days and a new trial store will have to be created.

 </div>
 </div>